 Film Screening: My Name is Pauli Murray

-Following the film, we will host a conversation with Rev. Racquel Gill, a board member of the Pauli Murray Center in Durham and Theologian in Residence at the Resource Center for Women in Ministry in the South.
-Rev. Gill will guide us in reflecting on Murray’s legacy and its call to us today.
+The screening will be followed by a conversation with Rev. Racquel Gill, who is on the board of the Pauli Murray Center in Durham and the Theologian in Residence at the Resource Center for Women in Ministry in the South.

 Previous